-Details of fees have been provided in the Guide to Students 1989 but in Medicine there are additional costs.
+Details of fees have been provided in the Guide to Students 1990 but in Medicine there are additional costs.

-As students may not be aware when embarking on their degrees of the incidental costs which occur from time to time during the course, the following is an estimate, based on students' experience, of the expenditure which is likely to be incurred over the full length of the course.
-The amounts quoted are, of course, subject to some fluctuation and to some individual variation.
+Students, when embarking on their degrees, may not be aware of the incidental costs which occur from time to time during the course: The following is an estimate, based on students' experience, of the expenditure which is likely to be incurred over the full length of the course.
+The amounts quoted are, of course, subject to some variation.

 \$ approx.

 Textbooks 1500

 Two coats (1 laboratory, 1 hospital) 60

-Stethoscope 140
+Stethoscope 80-300

 Opthalmoscope 180-250

 Laboratory Manuals 150

-Miscellaneous (papers, pens, kits, diagnostic equipment, laboratory manuals and aids, etc) 300
+Miscellaneous (papers, pens, kits, diagnostic

+equipment, laboratory manuals and aids, etc) 300